 Skip to main content

-But if you want to create your own payment gateway, you can follow the Create your first extension guide to create an extension.
+If you want to create your own payment gateway, follow the Create Your First Extension guide to establish the foundation for your payment integration.

-As you may know, to hook into an API, you need to create a middleware.
-So let's create a middleware to register our payment gateway.
+To hook into an API, create a middleware function.
+Let's set up a middleware to register our payment gateway:

 stripe